Conundrum Charitable Trust

 - Organisations with tax exempt status but no registered charity number

-- Registered charities, CIOs and SCIOs and individuals
+- Registered charities, CIOs and SCIOs

 The Application: